-Naturally occurring fossil fuels are solid, liquid or gaseous substances that contain organic (or covalently bonded) carbon and are produced by chemical and physical transformations of plant and animal remains over geological time periods.
+- solid, liquid or gaseous substances - that contain organic (or covalently bonded) carbon and - are produced by chemical and physical transformations of plant and animal remains over geological time periods.

-The chemical energy contained in fossil fuels is traditionally extracted by a rapid reaction with an oxidant through a process called combustion (to distinguish combustion from the electrochemical oxidation where the fuel produce electricity and heat in fuel cells).
+The chemical energy contained in fossil fuels is traditionally extracted by

+- 1. a rapid reaction with an oxidant through a process called combustion - 2. the electrochemical oxidation where the fuel produce electricity and heat in a fuel cell.

-$$CH_4 + 2O_2 \rightarrow CO_2 + 2H_2O + \text{heat}$$
+$$CH_4 + 2O_2 \rightarrow CO_2 + 2H_2O + heat$$